up-n-running/RetroPod/README.md

 # Installation for Mac
 Just download the contents of the dist_mac directory (all 7 files).
 Don't double click RetroPod executable, instead 'cd' to it in the terminal then run from terminal: ./RetroPod\
-If you get stuck see instructions.txt file in the dist_win directory.
+If you get stuck see instructions.txt file in the dist_mac directory.

 # To play the game
 Once in the main game, here are the keys:\